Arirockdev/advice-generator-app/README.md

 "This is a web application that generates random tips obtained through an API.
 It is designed to practice using external APIs and DOM manipulation."

+### Features of the app

+- Generates random sentences using the "Advice Slip" API.

+- Responsive interface for mobile devices.

+- Modern design with Flexbox CSS

 ## Project demonstration

 ![](./images/video-ezgif.com-video-to-gif-converter.gif)

-### I have used to complete this famous quotes project:
+### I used to complete this famous quotes project this technologies:

-- Html
-- CSS
-- Javascript.
+- Frontend: Html, CSS, Javascript.

+- BackEnd: api.adviceslip

+- Git, GitHub

 ### Live Demo Project [here](https://advice-generator-app-main-frontend.netlify.app/)